bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Simulation studies

-The function \textbf{quantregOR2} implements Algorithm~2 and is the main function and for estimating Bayesian quantile regression in $OR_{II}$ model i.e., an ordinal model with exactly 3 outcomes.

-In the code snippet below, we first read the data, define the required quantities, and then call the \textbf{quantregOR2} for estimating the quantile model.
-The inputs to the function are as follows: the ordinal outcome variable (\texttt{y}), covariate matrix including a column of ones (\texttt{xMat}), prior mean (\texttt{b0}) and prior covariance matrix (\texttt{B0}) for $\beta_{p}$, prior shape (\texttt{n0}) and scale (\texttt{d0}) parameters for $\sigma_{p}$, second cut-point (\texttt{gamma2}), burn-in size (\texttt{burn}), post burn-in size (\texttt{mcmc}), quantile (\texttt{p}), and the \texttt{verbose} option which when set to (\texttt{FALSE}) \texttt{TRUE} will (not) print the outputs.
-Once again, in the code below, we use relatively diffuse prior distributions on $(\beta_{p}, \sigma_{p})$ to allow the data to speak for itself.
+\(\textbf{quantregOR2}\): The function \texttt{quantregOR2} implements Algorithm\textasciitilde2 and is the main function and for estimating Bayesian quantile regression in \(OR_{II}\) model i.e., an ordinal model with exactly 3 outcomes.
+In the code snippet below, we first read the data, define the required quantities, and then call the \texttt{quantregOR2} for estimating the quantile model.
+The function inputs are as follows: the ordinal outcome variable (\texttt{y}), covariate matrix including a column of ones (\texttt{xMat}), prior mean (\texttt{b0}) and prior covariance matrix (\texttt{B0}) for \(\beta_{p}\), prior shape (\texttt{n0}) and scale (\texttt{d0}) parameters for \(\sigma_{p}\), second cut-point (\texttt{gammacp2}), burn-in size (\texttt{burn}), post burn-in size (\texttt{mcmc}), quantile (\texttt{p}), auto correlation cutoff value (\texttt{accutoff}), and the \texttt{verbose} option which when set to \texttt{TRUE} (\texttt{FALSE}) will (not) print the outputs.
+We use a relatively diffuse prior distributions on \((\beta_{p}, \sigma_{p})\) to allow the data to speak for itself.